sc0ttj/component/README.md

     fillStyle: myStar.clicked ? 'yellow' : 'lightgreen',
   });
 };

+// ...increment Foo.state.frame in a loop to keep re-rendering the view
 ```

 Optionally interact with the canvas inside your own "mousemove", "mousedown", "mouseup" event handlers: